SEMAFORInformatik/femagtools/docs/sizing.rst

 Each function has three mandatory parameters:

 * pnom: nominal (rated) power in W
-* speed: speed in 1/s
+* speed: shaft speed in 1/s
 * p: pole pairs

 In addition a couple of optional parameters with